pytorch/pytorch/CONTRIBUTING.md

 Python `setuptools` is pretty dumb, and always rebuilds every C file in a project.
 If you install the ninja build system with `pip install ninja`, then PyTorch will use it to track dependencies correctly.
+If pytorch was already built, you will need to run `python setup.py clean` once after installing ninja for builds to succeed.

 #### Use CCache